I flew to New York City with my friend Jen last week and boy are my arms tired, as my dad would say.

 The restaurant right behind the registration desk is called Tequila Park and leads to an outdoor area.

-This was so cool and had so many dope colors and textures that I put the picture in black and white so you could just enjoy how cool this is.
+This had so many dope colors and textures that I put the picture in black and white so you could just enjoy how cool this is.

 It looks like Pinterest hurled in here, doesn’t it?